-Buying insurance is a significant investment, and you’ll want to invest wisely.
+Buying insurance for your business is a significant investment, and you’ll want to invest wisely.
 How do you find the business insurance that’s best suited to your operation?
 Here are some tips to consider and some questions you’ll want to ask before you make your decision.

-7 tips to find the right insurance coverage
+7 tips to find the right business insurance

 - Shop around.
 There are many insurance companies and a wide variety of coverages out there.
 If you’re looking for clarification, you may want to consider working with an agent (who sells insurance for just one company) or through an insurance broker (who represents multiple insurance companies) instead of buying online directly.

 - Only buy insurance to maintain your existing standard of living.
 You don’t need insurance for events that won’t severely strain your finances.
-Start with your basic needs (home, auto, business), then work your way to include other needs (cyber, professional liability).
+Start with your basic needs (home, auto, business), then work your way to include other needs.
 You can always add coverage later for something if you change your mind.
 You can minimize your risk and maximize your savings by buying insurance that suit your needs today.

 - Ask your insurance provider what the policy doesn’t cover.
 Every insurance policy lists perils that are not covered, known as “exclusions”.
 Ask your insurance provider to explain the exclusions in your policy at the outset, which will save you the stress and frustration of discovering them after you incur damage or a loss.